Woman Hiking Rocky Alpine Trail with Teal Backpack

 Why It Stands Out

-The Jade 53 is built around Gregory’s FreeFloat dynamic hip belt, and that detail matters more than it sounds like.
-Most hipbelts are fixed.
+The Jade 53 is built around Gregory’s FreeFloat dynamic hip belt, and that detail matters more than it sounds.
+Most hip belts are fixed.
 They sit in one position and stay there regardless of how your pelvis moves when you walk.

 The FreeFloat panel connects the belt to the frame with a hinge-like design that lets the belt tilt and pivot with your stride.
-On flat ground, you might not notice, but on uneven terrain, you will.
+On flat ground, you might not notice, but on uneven terrain, you will feel the difference in balance and lower back fatigue.

 Pair that with 3.5 inches of torso adjustment and a full-length, tensioned mesh back panel for airflow, and you have a pack that actively adapts to your body.